dusanjovanov/rn-biometrics-android/README.md

 # rn-biometrics-android

-Biometrics for Android (Fingerprint and Screen lock as alternative)
+Biometrics for React Native Android (Fingerprint and Screen lock as alternative)

 ## Installation